Last updated on November 3rd, 2019 at 08:14 pm

 Part of my dream to begin dating again and possibly fall in love is dealing with my obsessive food tendencies.

 Have you ever heard of the dragon of addiction?

-The possibility of letting go into loss of control into food remains a constant threat throughout a food obsessed person’s lifetime.
-Since is a chronic problem, it can often reappear at any time.
-This does not depend on the period of perfect eating or the ability to exercise it off.
-Foodies often find ourselves beset by over indulgent eating temptations – throughout our lifetime.
+The dragon is the fear of losing control over food and it remains a threat throughout a food-obsessed person’s lifetime.
+Since it is considered a chronic problem, it can return at any time.
+A food addiction’s return isn’t dependant on a period of perfect eating or the amount of exercise.
+Foodies often find ourselves beset by over-indulgent eating temptations throughout our lifetime.